 Do I need a lawyer for an image copyright dispute?

-Written by Mohammad Khan | January 20, 2023
+Written by | January 20, 2023

 Copyright

-Now that we have discussed the issue of ownership, it is important to note that copyright does not have a ‘finders keepers’ kind of rule.
+Copyright does not have a ‘finders keepers’ kind of rule.
 Just because you found an image on the world wide web or because the alleyway next to your house has creative graffiti that you walk past daily, does not mean that you have an automatic right to use it for commercial purposes.
 What you will find in fact, is that you may well receive a nasty letter for using such imagery without permission.
 A simple mistake can quickly become very costly in such circumstances.

-So, whether you are using a picture for your blog or for your weekly newsletter, please ensure that you have the appropriate rights to use it.
+So, whether you are using a picture for your blog or weekly newsletter, please ensure that you have the appropriate rights to use it.
 However, where you have used such work and have become the recipient of a nasty legal letter, do not give in to every demand that is made.
 In fact, we find that a majority of the demands that are made are often irrational, excessive and not based on law.

 From a legal perspective, the court will often attempt to put the aggrieved party back into a position that they would have been had the infringement not occurred.
 This may well be a calculation of the license fee that the other party would have charged had the infringing party sought authorisation.
-So, if you have received a legal letter demanding you pay up, there are various things you should consider which include;
+So, if you have received a legal letter demanding you pay up, there are various things you should consider which include:

 1. Whether the other party is authorised to claim against you;